Opening and Closing Dates for Chardham Yatra 2026

 Home // Travel Guide // Uttarakhand // Chardham // Opening and Closing Dates for Chardham Yatra 2026

-The holy Char Dham Yatra in Devbhoomi Uttarakhand remains open for Darshan just for a very brief period of 6 months.
-As the snow melts away and gives way for the blissful spring season to shine through, the temples of Kedarnath, Badrinath, Gangotri and Yamunotri open their gates for the devotees to arrive and complete the 4 Dham Yatra.
+The Char Dham Yatra in Uttarakhand runs for approximately six months each year — As the snow melts away and gives way for the blissful spring season to shine through, the temples of Kedarnath, Badrinath, Gangotri and Yamunotri open their gates for the devotees to arrive and complete the 4 Dham Yatra.
 Each year devout Hindu pilgrims from across the world make it a point to complete the Chardham Yatra by Helicopter or roadways to achieve moksha or the ultimate freedom.

 Date Announcement Process of Char Dhams